tlvb/cellular_automata/README.md

     seed_file  - Load a world from a seed file, either in raw NetPBM (P4) format, or from a plain text file with the format described below.

+                 If neither a -w parameter nor a seed file has been specified, an empty world of 100x100 cells is created.

 PLAIN TEXT SEED FILE FORMAT

     The file should begin with "txt" followed by (white space separated) width, height,